"

 A view of the port wing of an airliner showing the aileron, flaps, and spoilers.

-The flaps are often designed to deflect downward and rearward, as shown in the figure below, increasing the wing’s effective area as well as its curvature or camber.
-The net effect is that the wing can now operate at a lower airspeed without a tendency to stall, although the drag on the wing also increases with the flap deflection angles.
-The application of large flap deflections creates much drag and usually requires that the pilot apply extra thrust to maintain level flight at the same airspeed.
+The flaps are often designed to deflect downward and rearward, as shown in the figure below.
+This increases the wing’s effective area and curvature or camber.
+The net effect is that the wing can now operate at a lower airspeed without a tendency to stall, although the wing’s drag also increases with the flap deflection angles.
+Applying large flap deflections creates much drag and usually requires the pilot to apply extra thrust to maintain level flight at the same airspeed.

 Diagrams of a side-view of a wing with flap closed versus flap open.

-The deployment of trailing edge flaps increases both the lifting area of the wing and its camber, allowing the wing to operate at lower airspeeds before stalling.
+The deployment of trailing edge flaps increases the wing’s lifting area and camber, allowing it to operate at lower airspeeds before stalling.

 Flap systems may have secondary elements (e.g., double-slotted or triple-slotted flaps), which are designed to deploy progressively in stages, as shown in the figure below.
 The flaps are partly extended and deflected to reduce the takeoff airspeed and distance.
 The airplane quickly needs to build up airspeed and does not need the high drag associated with full flap deflection.
-After takeoff, the flaps on the airplane are progressively retracted as its airspeed builds.
+After takeoff, the flaps are progressively retracted as the airplane’s airspeed builds.
 A great animation of a triple-slotted flap system can be found here.

 Diagram of three different wing cross sections, showing the progression of slat and double slotted flaps from retracted through takeoff, and in landing.